lucidsoftware/jenkins-shell-node-plugin/README.md

 ### Command Retention Strategy

 Control a node's lifecycle based on its current state, how long it has been idle, etc.

+### TODO: Command Launcher + Computer

+Connect to nodes, and react to events like agent termination.